opengisch/QField/docs/de/_sources/case-studies/river-state-survey.txt

 Project
 -------

-To facilitate the technicien’s field work (usually done with a map, a  notebook and a camera), a QField project was created and made enable on a Tablet.
-The cadastral and river layers were used as basemap.
+To facilitate the technician’s field work (usually done with a map, a  notebook and a camera), a QField project was created and made available on a Tablet.
+Cadastral and river layers were used as basemap.

-The structure of the input tables was designed along with the technicien to assure that it would fit its field requirements.
+The structure of the input tables was designed along with the technician to assure that it would fit their field requirements.
 The idea was to have two
 tables:

 Sector table